CFLadestationen/CfOnlinestatus/README.md

 - an endpoint to receive the data output
   - serial interface on a connected PC or other device
   - MQTT server
-  - LoRaWAN gateway
+  - TheThingsNetwork Application
   - (other endpoints may be implemented in the future)
 - a way to connect to a network (if you don't exclusively use serial output)
   - WiFi (currently ESP8266 only)
   - Ethernet (currently Arduino only)
-  - LoRaWAN (currently Arduino only)
+  - LoRaWAN (currently Arduino only), location must be covered by TheThingsNetwork Gateway
   - GSM (currently not implemented)

 ## Quickstart